Learning Cross-Lingual IR from an English Retriever: Conclusion

 \section{Conclusion}

-We show that without the help of machine translation (MT) at inference time, the accuracy of a state-of-the-art IR framework on cross-lingual IR drops considerably.
-As a solution, we propose new algorithms to distill the knowledge of a teacher model that performs monolingual IR on MT output into a cross-lingual student model capable of operating without MT.
-We utilize knowledge distillation (KD) for both IR and text representation, and present (for the latter) a novel cross-lingual alignment algorithm that only relies on the underlying masked language model's multilingual representation capabilities.
-In empirical evaluation, our student model recovers most of the performance drop due to operating in a single-pass cross-lingual mode.
-Future work will explore, among other ideas, zero-shot application of our models to new datasets and utilization of our approach for end-to-end QA.
+We train highly effective end-to-end cross-lingual \ir{} models by distilling the knowledge of an English retriever.
+We propose separate processes to teach \ir{} and multilingual text representations, and present for the latter a cross-lingual alignment algorithm that only relies on the underlying masked language model's multilingual representation capabilities.
+Supervised and zero-shot evaluations show that our model recovers much of the performance lost due to operating in an efficient cross-lingual mode.
+Our \kd{}-based method also yields new single-model \sota{} results on the XOR-TyDi benchmark.
+Future work will explore \ir{} on unseen languages and evaluation on additional datasets.